 Unwanted bacteria in the food industry are a problem, and detecting them is a particular challenge.
 PhD student Rene Breuch is investigating how surface-enhancing Raman spectroscopy (SERS) can be used to detect such bacteria in time.
 In doing so, he detects and differentiates spoilage bacteria through the targeted development of durable SERS substrates based on gold nanoparticles, suitable sampling methods and multivariate statistics.
-Supervision: Prof. Dr. Peter Kaul.
+Supervisor: Prof. Dr. Peter Kaul.

-Dominik Büchner, Natural Sciences
+Dominik Büchner, Natural Sciences/ TREE

 Biocompatible, synthetic bone replacement materials are a good alternative to the patient's own bone tissue, as they show fewer rejection reactions, are available in large quantities and can be modified if necessary.
 In the Hybrid KEM project, doctoral student Dominik Büchner is developing a novel bone substitute material that comes as close as possible to natural bone and is also therapeutically active.
 To this end, he is optimizing the synthesis of the bone mineral hydroxyapatite and chemically modifying polysaccharides derived from algae with bisphosphonate agents, which are used for bone regeneration.
-Supervision: Prof. Dr. Margit Schulze.
+Supervisor: Prof. Dr. Margit Schulze.

 Pranjal Dhole, IZNE

 About 23% of our current energy demand is required by transportation sector.
 Development of policies that enable sustainable infrastructure planning for smart cities and lower the impact of transportation sector on green-house gas emissions is paramount.
 We rely on results obtained by traffic simulations to implement policies that reduce our energy expenditure on mobility.
 Therefore, we need to make sure that the policies evaluated in simulation have same impact when implemented in real world.
-Pranjal Dhole works in the field of realistic traffic flow simulation where he creates experiments for generating microscopic traffic flow simulations that approximates traffic situations observed in reality.
+Doctoral student Pranjal Dhole works in the field of realistic traffic flow simulation where he creates experiments for generating microscopic traffic flow simulations that approximates traffic situations observed in reality.
 Supervisor: Prof. Dr. Alexander Asteroth

-Xuan Tung Do, Natural Sciences
+Xuan Tung Do, Natural Sciences/ TREE

 Doctoral student Xuan Tung Do is investigating how to turn a centuries-old waste product into a material with superpowers.
 Many objects of daily life are still produced in some form from fossil raw materials such as crude oil.
 Since these raw materials are only available in limited quantities, scientists are looking for sustainable alternatives.
 To this end, doctoral student Xuan Tung Do is investigating a waste material from the paper industry - lignin.
 It is a complex biopolymer and must first be characterised using different analytical and statistical methods before it can be used as a direct substitute for crude oil.
 As part of his doctoral thesis, Do determines the molecular weight of the biopolymer using different spectroscopic as well as 1D and 2D chromatographic methods.
-Supervision: Prof. Dr. Margit Schulze.
+Supervisor: Prof. Dr. Margit Schulze.

 Argang Ghadiri, Management Sciences